RichSchulz/HASE-25/scripts/progress.md

   - After ban: Mean = 21,399.11 lines/day (increase)

 ### Average Commits per Developer per Day

+> TODO: Should we maybe filter developers here, only including them if they have a certain activity in the time window (like done in other papers)?

 ![Commits Before and After Ban](data/commits_before_after_plot.png)